matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 Currently, the Matrix protocol supports limited user profile fields: `avatar_url` and `displayname`.
-This proposal extends the API to include custom fields, enabling users to add free-text key:value pairs to their global profiles.
+This proposal extends the API to include custom fields, enabling users to add key:value pairs to their global profiles.
 This extension provides a flexible framework for users to share additional public information.

 This proposal is designed to be simple and compatible with existing clients and servers, facilitating quick adoption.
 It complements, rather than replaces, [MSC1769](https://github.com/matrix-org/matrix-spec-proposals/pull/1769) (Extensible Profiles as Rooms), by focusing on global profile data without the complexity of per-room profile management.

-After using these custom freetext fields, the community can then propose further extensions to standardise special fields with specific purposes, such as a user's timezone or languages, and these proposals may choose to allow selected fields to be specified per-room via member events.

 ## Client-Server API Changes